 Section 68 of the Municipal Systems Act provides that municipalities must develop its human resource capacity to a level that enables it to perform its functions and exercise its powers in an economical, effective, efficient and accountable manner and must comply with the Skills Development and the Skills Development Levies Acts.
 Municipalities should further make provision in their budget for the development and implementation of training programmes.
-Municipalities are required in terms of Section 3 of the Skills Development Levies Act, to pay a levy of not less than 1% of the total amount of remuneration paid or payable by an employer to its employees.
+Municipalities are required in terms of Section 3 of the Skills Development Levies Act, to pay a levy of not less than 1% of the leviable amount.
+The leviable amount refers to the total amount of remuneration paid or payable by an employer to its employees.
+Seventy (70%) of the levy is retrievable through a grant system, provided certain conditions are met.

-During the 2016/2017 financial year, all the municipalities in the Uthungulu district submitted Workplace Skills Plan to the LGSETA.
+During the 2016/2017 financial year, the municipality submitted a Workplace Skills Plan to the LGSETA.
 The Skills Development levy was paid to the LGSETA.